New York Cosmos (1971–1985): Supporters

 The Cosmos sought to maximize their fanbase by appealing to as wide a demographic as possible.
-The club's name and badge were designed to be inclusive of New York's many immigrant communities; the logo purposefully avoided the standard American red, white and blue.
+The club's name reflected New York's cosmopolitan makeup, and the logo purposefully avoided the standard American red, white and blue.
 In this the Cosmos succeeded, attracting noticeable support from local Europeans, Middle-Easterners and South Americans.
-The association of the team with the city's high society in both social and sporting contexts led to it becoming very popular among celebrities, both American and international.
+The adoption of the team by members of the city's high society and association of it in both social and sporting contexts led to it becoming very popular among celebrities, both American and international.
 "We transcended everything, every culture, every socio-economic boundary," goalkeeper Shep Messing said in 2006.
 "We were international, we were European, we were cool, we were Americans from the Bronx.
 We were everything to everybody."